 While much data about solar and property values originates from overseas (notably the United States), UK-specific data from the Department for Energy Security and Net Zero and academic institutions (e.g., the University of Exeter’s Environment and Sustainability Institute) also underscore a growing trend: as public awareness of climate change increases, so does interest in renewable energy features—leading to potentially higher sale prices.

-Factors Affecting Property Value in the South West
+Factors Affecting Property Value

 1. Sunshine Levels